 Ingredients and Substitutions

 - Chili powder: Regular chili powder adds tons of flavor without much heat.
 Use a bit of chipotle chili powder or ancho chili powder mixed in with the regular for a spicy taco seasoning.
-Look for sodium free chili powder to make this recipe completely sodium free.
+READ THE LABEL before you buy and opt for a brand that does not include salt to make this recipe completely sodium free.

 - Cumin: Regular or toasted ground cumin will add a rich, earthy warm flavor to this spice blend.

 - Paprika: I used regular paprika, but smoky paprika would also work well.
-Be careful with spicy paprika though.
-For extra heat add just a pinch of spicy paprika to this mexican spice blend.
+Be careful with spicy paprika though….just a pinch goes a long way (been there and learned my lesson!)

 - Oregano: If you can find mexican oregano it offers a bit of a citrusy flavor, but it’s stronger so use just half the amount called for in the recipe card.